AlibabaPAI/llumnix/docs/Arguments.md

 - Default: 512

 `--last-stage-max-blocks`
-- If the remaining blocks num < last_stage_max_blocks, do last stage migration.
+- If the number of remaining blocks < last_stage_max_blocks, do last stage migration.
 - Default: 4

 `--max-stages`
-- Drop migration if stage num > max_stages.
+- Drop migration if the number of stages > max_stages.
 - Default: 3

 # Unsupported vLLM feature options